Pediatric caries is preventable, but there's an epidemic

-You hear moms talking about the epidemic at playgrounds and birthday parties.
+You hear moms talking about the pediatric caries epidemic at playgrounds and birthday parties.
 2-year olds with dental caries—the bacteria that eats away at tooth enamel—on baby teeth.
-A 6-year old who goes to the dentist to discover she has 11 cavities!
+Or a 6-year old who goes to the dentist to discover she has 11 cavities!
 You hear them talking about dentists having to put their children under anesthesia, an invasive procedure for kids, because they have so many cavities to treat at once.
 Some parents are truly baffled.
 They help their children brush, they help their children floss, they avoid sugar and processed foods, and still…the cavities keep coming, and the trips to the dentist seem unending.

 The Centers for Disease Control (CDC) calculates 42% of children in the U.S. ages 2 to 11 have cavities caused by caries bacteria in their teeth.
 That percentage is shockingly high!
 The CDC also says dental caries is largely preventable.
 Yet it remains the most common chronic disease of children aged 6 to 11 years and adolescents aged 14-17 years.
 And let me be clear, we’re not just talking about underprivileged kids.
 We’re talking about privileged kids, middle-class kids, everybody’s kids.
 It’s an epidemic.